 Step-by-step recipe instructions

-3. Add the blueberries into the flour mixture and stir gently until evenly coated.
-Pour in the wet mixture and stir only until the dry ingredients are no longer visible.
+4. Add blueberries: Add the blueberries into the flour mixture first and stir gently until evenly coated.
+Next pour in the wet mixture and stir only until the dry ingredients are no longer visible.

-4. Spoon the batter into your muffin pan and bake in the centre of the oven for 25 minutes.
+5. Bake: Spoon the batter into your muffin pan and bake in the centre of the oven for 23 minutes.

-5. Remove from the oven, set aside for 5 minutes, then transfer your healthy gluten free blueberry muffins to a cooling rack.
+6. Cool: Remove from the oven, set aside for 5 minutes, then transfer to a rack to cool before serving.

 Top tips